Have you seen or captured a lionfish? Help REEF and USGS track the invasion by submitting a report.

 Information on collecting and/or reporting lionfish, safe handling practices, preparing and eating lionfish, current research and media attention, and lionfish quickfacts.

-REEF Lionfish Derbies in Florida and the Bahamas; including upcoming derby dates, derby team registration, and past results.
+REEF Lionfish Derbies in Florida; including upcoming derby dates, derby team registration, and past results.

 REEF Sanctioned Lionfish Derbies